 Electric Guitar Patch

-In this configuration, Path 1 has most of the mono blocks including before the amp effects, the amp and the speaker IR block.
-Path 2A is mono for Studio Tube Pre, then stereo after that.
-This balances the DSP load between path 1 and 2, and provides extra DSP room on Path 2 for other expensive stereo effects like the 122 Rotary or 3 OSC Synth.
+In this configuration, Path 1 has most of the mono blocks including before the amp effects, and a couple of mono effects that go after distortion, but before the cabinet.
+Path 2A is mono for the Cali Q Graphic EQ, the IR block, and Studio Tube Pre, then stereo after that.
+This balances the DSP load between path 1 and 2, and provides extra DSP room on Path 2 for other expensive stereo effects like the 145 Rotary or 3 OSC Synth.
 The only issue is that there aren’t enough footswitches to control all the effect blocks in this patch.
-As far as I can tell, Patch Edit Mode, and MIDI CC messages do not currently support block bypass.
+As far as I can tell, Patch Edit Mode, does not currently support block bypass.
 I have raised this issue with Line 6.
 If Bypass was available as a mappable parameter, then you could use Patch Edit Mode to control seldom used blocks that aren’t assigned to a footswitch.
+Another alternative is to use a MIDI controller such as the FCB1010 with the Eureka Prom to provide extended footswitch controls.

-The first effect in the signal chain is the Fassel Wah.
+The first effect in the signal chain is the Chrome Custom Wah.
 Of all the Wah Wah pedals in Helix, this one sounds the most musical to me.
-I liked it in the HD500X too.
 Its before the compressor to deal with any odd peaks when using the Wah with a clean tone.

 - Mix 100%